 The Preceptor is a nurse / nursing associate from the same part of the NMC register as the Preceptee, who has been identified to support a Preceptee through the programme.
-An AHP preceptor will be from the same profession and team as the preceptee who has been identified to support a preceptee through the programme.
+For AHPs, the preceptor does not need to be from the same profession as the preceptee but should be the most appropriate individual to provide support.
+The preceptor role is a fundamental part of effective preceptorship.
+Preceptors should have appropriate training, time and support to understand and perform their role.